Geeksltd/GCop/Rules/GCop210.md

 ﻿# GCop 210

-> *"Suffix the name of a service class with 'Service' as it's inside the Services folder."*
+> *"Suffix the name of a service class with `Service` as it's inside the Services folder."*

 ## Rule description